tym-xqo/moon/README.md

 ## Usage

-`python moon.py` prints he a human-readable moon phase, the percent illuminated, and calendar date of the next New, Full, or Quarter moon event, for example:
+`python moon.py` prints a human-readable moon phase, the percent illuminated, and calendar date of the next New, Full, or Quarter moon event, for example:

 ```txt
 The Moon today is Waning Gibbous, with 99.16% illuminated